lanl-ansi/GOC3Benchmark.jl/README.md

 This script writes the solution file to the input file's directory, with the same name as the input file other than `.json` replaced with `_solution.json`.
 The script will remove solution files if the `--remove-solution` argument is set.
+In addition to solving the problem and producing an output file, this script uses the `C3DataUtilities` Python package to evaluate the solution and display results.
+This relies on `PyCall.jl`, and on the ability to find a Python installation with access to the `C3DataUtilities` package.

 ## Structure of this repository

+Of the Julia "library" code contained in this package, the `run_ac_uc_solver` function in the `src/ac_uc_solver.jl` file is the primary driver.
+This driver operates primarily by calling "subroutines,"  which accept input data and return output data for the three subproblems: copper-plate unit commitment, ACOPF, and reserve allocation.
+The "subroutines" may be found in the `scheduler.jl`, `opf.jl`, and `reserves.jl` files.
+Each of these subproblems build and solve one or more JuMP models.
+The code to construct the models themselves may be found in the `scheduling_model.jl`, `opf_model.jl`, and `reserves.jl` files.